profjordanov/profjordanov/README.md

 I am currently working as a developer in a large software team, delivering features on a daily basis.
 My passions are the modern C# and JavaScript technologies.

-Additionally, I am assistant professor and PhD candidate in
+Additionally, I am assistant professor and PhD student in

 [![University project](https://img.shields.io/badge/University%20of%20Economics-Varna-red)](https://www.ue-varna.bg/)